JoinColony/purser/docs/api.md

 ### Software

 A standard wallet working in it's entirety in a software environment.
-This means that it give you access to sensitive data _(`private key`, `mnemonic`, etc...)_ via it's API.
+This means that it gives you access to sensitive data _(`private key`, `mnemonic`, etc...)_ via it's API.

-For a more in-depth look at how the resulting object looks like, see the [Wallet Object](wallet-object.md) docs.
+For a more in-depth look at what the resulting object looks like, see the [Wallet Object](wallet-object.md) docs.

 #### Imports: